School General Illness Policy

 COVID ILLNESS INFORMATION:

 We continue to monitor local public health agencies and our community in regard to COVID outbreaks and spread.
-If your student experiences any overlapping symptoms of COVID, we still require students to remain home when ill, and also testing at home at least 3 days in a row for COVID-19.
-Students who test positive for COVID are still required to inform the school.
+If your student experiences any overlapping symptoms of COVID, as any other illness, please keep your student home to rest and recover.

-If a person tests positive, they should follow the DOH What to do if you test positive for COVID19 guidance.
+If a person tests positive for COVID, they should follow the King County Public Health Guidelines What to do if you test positive for COVID19 guidance.
 Students, children, and staff who were exposed and who do not develop symptoms or test positive may continue to participate at school.

 For project week participation, the above policies and procedures apply and students will be unable to participate if ill.
 In addition, for those traveling domestically and internationally, students testing positive for COVID will need to be picked up at their destination within 36 hours of notification to parent/guardian/emergency contact.